E. coli & Beach Closures

 When sample results exceed the Massachusetts Department of Public Health's (DPH) water quality standards, the Health Department's policy is to close the beach, resample the water, and reopen the beach upon receipt of a sample result less than the standard.
 The MA DPH water quality standards require that no sample exceed 235 colony forming units (cfu) per 100 milliliters (ml), and that the geometric mean of the most recent five samples shall not exceed 126 cfu /100 ml.
 See the Board of Health webpage for detailed information and FAQs on lake closings, retesting, and reopening for E. coli.

-Note: The lake may also be closed due to a cyanobacteria bloom, as occurred once in 2021.
+Note: The lake may also be closed due to a cyanobacteria bloom, as occurred in July 2021.
 The suspected cyanobacteria bloom was based on visual inspection, and was necessary because some cyanobacteria produce toxins that are extremely potent and can be lethal, especially to dogs.
-State law requires a 2-week closure when a significant cyanobacteria bloom is reported.
-Learn more about cyanobacteria and Cyanobacteria testing, which was added in 2022, here.
+State law requires a lakewide closure when a significant cyanobacteria bloom is reported until two weekly tests are below the level of concern.
+Learn more about cyanobacteria and Cyanobacteria testing, which LMAC added in 2022 and 2023.

 The Town of Sharon tests both the Memorial Park Beach and Community Center public swimming areas for E. coli weekly during the swim season.
-Of the two public beaches, Memorial Park Beach has the best record of water quality, and had no elevated E. coli levels in 2022.
+Of the two public beaches, Memorial Park Beach has the best record of water quality, and had no elevated E. coli levels in 2023.
 High E. coli levels in this area typically clear out by the next day, likely due to the higher rate of water turnover.
-The Community Center Beach continued to experience frequent beach closures due to high E. coli levels in 2022, with 8 incidents closing the beach for 50% of the season.
-The Community Center Beach typically experiences more frequent E. coli problems, with four high counts in 2017, two in 2019, five in 2020, and three in 2021.
+The Community Center Beach is closed to swimming in 2024 and was closed to swimming in 2023 due to high E. coli levels in 2022, which continued in 2023.
 There is less water flow in this area, so the high counts tend to persist longer, leading to beach closures until retesting counts fall below the level set by the Massachusetts Department of Public Health.
-Testing during a rainstorm in late August, and post-rain testing after a heavy rainstorm in early September, showed high E. coli levels in Sucker Brook, which empties into the lake the the Community Center Beach.
+Testing during 2023 also showed frequent high E. coli levels in Sucker Brook, which empties into the lake near Community Center Beach.
 Ongoing testing is mapping Sucker Brook for potential sites of E. coli entry within Sucker Brook.

-For historical trends, see 2021 E. coli results, and 5-year trends for swimming areas.
+For historical trends, see 2022 and 2021 E. coli results, and 5-year trends for swimming areas.

 E. Coli testing details